IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/resources/deployment-script/README.md

 ### Parameter: `storageAccountResourceId`

 The resource ID of the storage account to use for this deployment script.
-If nuno is provided, the deployment script uses a temporary, managed storage account.
+If none is provided, the deployment script uses a temporary, managed storage account.

 - Required: No
 - Type: string